yenloned/PiggyBank/README.md

 * Transfer / Withdrawal / Deposit
   - _Make use of RESTful API and database, to update the user's balance data once the transfer request is received from users._
 * Loan
+  - _Make use of RESTful API and database, to update the user's balance and debt data once the loan application request is received from users._
 * Insurance
+  - _Make use of RESTful API and database, to update the user's balance and subscription data once the insurance application request is received from users._

 ## Features
 * JWT Token